p6/p6.github.io/about.md

 Work + Startups
 ===============
-+ <a href="https://platformatory.io">Starting up yet again.
++ <a href="https://platformatory.io">Platformatory</a>.
 Global consulting collective.
 Consulting & tinkering at all levels, but mainly focused on helping silicon valley upstarts & big players alike navigate the cloud native landscape and get things into production.
 Not-so-accidental expertise in Kubernetes, Envoy, Kong, NATS and Apache Kafka.

 + <a href="http://srijan.net">Srijan</a> a 400 strong, global, digital engineering company; I learned to manage, then un-manage, and finally ended up on the dark side. <a href="https://en.wikipedia.org/wiki/Impostor_syndrome">Somewhat accidentally,</a> I'm presently in a role responsible for <a href="https://en.wikipedia.org/wiki/Travelling_salesman_problem">growth</a>, which happens to be an NP-Hard problem.
 Over the last 3.5 years, I have learned to use spreadsheets better than I could previously, although I still dwell into using LaTeX to create sales decks.